-Rheumatoid arthritis is an autoimmune disorder that can affect the joints and organs in the body, which usually presents with a flare up of symptoms followed by a period of remission.
+Rheumatoid arthritis (RA) is an autoimmune disorder that can affect the joints and organs in the body, which usually presents with a flare-up of symptoms followed by a period of remission.

-In recent decades, scientific research in the area of autoimmune diseases such as rheumatoid arthritis has progressed at an exciting pace.
-Our broadened understanding of the disease pathophysiology has led to improvements in diagnosis and treatment techniques.
+In recent decades, scientific research in the area of autoimmune diseases such as RA has progressed at an exciting pace.
+Our broadened understanding of the disease pathophysiology has led to improvements in both diagnostic and treatment techniques.

-However, there remains a lot to be uncovered.
-For example, the precise cause of the condition and a possible cure are still not clear.
+However, there remains a considerable amount of information on these diseases that must has yet to be fully understood.
+For example, both the precise cause of RA and a possible cure for this disease are still not clear.
 Additionally, current treatments are associated with significant side effects that could ideally be minimized.

 Therefore, there is a need for future research to deepen our understanding of the disease and begin to introduce targeted therapies that maximize efficacy with fewer side effects.

-The genetic factors that predispose an individual to develop rheumatoid arthritis or have faster progression of symptoms are of great interest in current research.
-To date, several genetic biomarkers have been identified but more extensive work in this area would allow the genetic causes to become better understood.
+The genetic factors that predispose an individual to develop RA or have a faster progression of symptoms are of great interest in current research.
+To date, several genetic biomarkers have been identified; however, more extensive work in this area would allow the genetic causes to become better understood.

-Additionally, a SNP variation in the STAT4 gene has also been found to increase the risk of rheumatoid arthritis and lupus erythematosus, another autoimmune condition.
-This gene is involved in the regulation and activation of certain immune cells thought to be linked to the disease.
+Additionally, a SNP variation in the STAT4 gene has also been found to increase the risk of RA and systemic lupus erythematosus (SLE), which is another type of autoimmune disease.
+This gene is involved in the regulation and activation of certain immune cells that are thought to be linked to these diseases.

-The suggestion of an inherited familial link has been further supported by studies of identical twins with the same genetic makeup with birth.
-If one of the twins is affected, the other has a markedly increased risk of the disease, in respect to the general population.
+The suggestion of an inherited familial link has been further supported by studies of identical twins with the same genetic makeup at birth.
+If one of the twins is affected, the other has a markedly increased risk of the disease in respect to the general population.

-The genome-wide association approach has broadened the possibilities of genetic research, as 300,00 – 500,000 single nucleotide polymorphisms can be analyzed simultaneously.
+The genome-wide association approach has broadened the possibilities of genetic research, as 300,000 – 500,000 SNPs can be analyzed simultaneously.
 This has led to the identification of TRAF1-C5 on chromosome 9, although the influence of this gene variation is still being established.

-Additionally, some research has pointed to reduced rates of apoptosis in patients with rheumatoid arthritis, leading to cell proliferation and destruction of the joints.
-Mice studies have supported this notion, by showing that a lack of apoptosis-mediating proteins led to the development of arthritis.
+Additionally, some research has pointed to reduced rates of apoptosis in patients with RA, thus leading to cell proliferation and destruction of the joints.
+Mice studies have supported this notion by showing that a lack of apoptosis-mediating proteins led to the development of RA.

-As our understanding of the pathophysiology of rheumatoid arthritis continues to progress, we are getting closer to the discovery and implementation of new therapies to manage the disease.
+As our understanding of the pathophysiology of RA continues to progress, we are getting closer to the discovery and implementation of new therapies to manage this disease.